Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 There are several ways to earn extra balls in this game, in addition to the 2 you start with:
 * Buy an extra ball from the market.
 This can only be done once per game.
-* Get an extra ball from the HOLE slots.
+* Get an extra ball from the Start Slots.
+Force-stopping the Slots with Zigzagoon makes this much easier on SAPPHIRE.
 * Catch 15, 30, 45, etc Pokémon.
 Evolved Pokémon count towards this and your current total can be seen next to your balls in the bottom right.
-* Sometimes the Ball Upgrade pick-up on Ruby will have a 1 instead of an arrow.
+* Sometimes the Field Multiplier pick-up on RUBY will have a 1 instead of an arrow.
 Grab it for an extra ball.

 ## BONUS Stages - 9 achievements, 85 points